cbg15589/carnd-term1/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image7]

-First I started using LeNet's arquitecture, this was an easy starting point, as it was setup during one of the course labs.
+First I started using LeNet's architecture, this was an easy starting point, as it was setup during one of the course labs.
 With this arquitecture I achieved 90% validation accuracy as "out of the box".
 Both validation and training accuracies where similar, suggesting that the model was underfitting.
-Because of this reason I decided to start to look into more complex arquitectures.
+Because of this reason I decided to start to look into more complex architectures.

-After reading some literature regarding the GTSRB problem, I tried some known arquitectures used in previous traffic sign classification works.
-Some of the arquitectures I tested were the ones created by D. Cireşan, Sermanet & LeCun and J.Jin.
+After reading some literature regarding the GTSRB problem, I tried some known architectures used in previous traffic sign classification works.
+Some of the architectures I tested were the ones created by D. Cireşan, Sermanet & LeCun and J.Jin.

-With the Sermanet & LeCun arquitecture I easily achieved around 97% validation accuracy.
+With the Sermanet & LeCun architecture I easily achieved around 97% validation accuracy.
 Taking this as a baseline I started introducing some changes.

 First in order to decrease overfitting, I introduced dropout in the two fully connected layers.
-I also introduced the spatial transformer on top of the arquitecture, which helped to increase robustness against the different positions and sizes of the traffic signs.
+I also introduced the spatial transformer on top of the architecture, which helped to increase robustness against the different positions and sizes of the traffic signs.
 With this changes I achieved 98% validation accuracy.

 Later I focused on improving the training dataset, adding image augmentation and having a more equal spread of the number of samples for each traffic sign.
 This improved the validation accuracy to 98,7%

 Finally I introduced early stop and learning rate decay, which helped me to improve up to my final results.
-Learning rate decay, helps the model not to get stuck in a local minimum, by starting with an agresive value, this will decay over time to give us more precision.
+Learning rate decay, helps the model not to get stuck in a local minimum, by starting with an aggresive value, this will decay over time to give us more precision.
 Early stop will stop training once a number of epochs have gone through without any improvement.

 ## Test a Model on New Images